 “Going into this story,” Hastings said during an interview with Whatzup that also included Epple and producer/actor Mike Corleone, “I didn’t want to know a lot about the mullet man in advance.
 I wanted to learn his story as we uncovered the mystery.
 There’s plenty of legends going around and plenty of misinformation circulating on the internet about him, so it’s been interesting to separate fact from fiction.

 “Most people don’t know he was born in France and was a military brat.
 He’s actually got a very diverse background and has seen a lot of people and things.
 He’s a far more interesting person that what you might see on the surface.”
+Labor of love

 The team began making their film over two years ago after Corleone and Epple began initial discussions about the feasibility of the project.
 The film was still in post-production just a few weeks ago as they were putting the finishing touches on it to make it the best it can be.